EmilioAK/TypeScript/README.md

 commmit url: https://github.com/microsoft/TypeScript/commit/60cc3cb5b24eb248859e20843ba2b33e93196406
 <Provide the same kind of information provided for Test 1>

 The coverage improved since at first the function was not tested, my test added a test for that fucntion which means it now is tested at thus covered in the tests.
-Before my tests it had a coverage of 68.2% and after my tests this was raised to 70%
+Before my tests of performance.ts it had a coverage of 68.2% and after my tests this was raised to 70%.
 ![image](max_coverage_before.png)

 and after adding the new tests